 - Temperature increments are a little confusing to read

-5. Gourmia GTH9185 Digital Spatula Thermometer
+5. Lightbeam Digital Spatula Thermometer

-If you’re looking for a premium candy thermometer that has all the bells and whistles then this is the option for you.
-The Lightbeam Digital Spatula Thermometer is the ultimate in multipurpose gadgetry; ideal for the professional chef or at home cook.
+If you’re looking for a premium candy thermometer that has all the bells and whistles, then this is the option for you.
+The Lightbeam Digital Spatula Thermometer is the ultimate in multipurpose gadgetry, ideal for the professional chef or at-home cook.
 Use this spatula to stir mixtures and take the temperature reading at the same time.
 This is brilliant for tempering chocolate where stirring is required.

-For sugar heating, where you don’t stir the liquid, the spatula can be removed to reveal an impressive looking probe.
-This can be used for candy making, as well as creams, sauces and even meat.
+For sugar heating, where you don’t stir the liquid, the spatula can be removed to reveal an impressive-looking probe.
+This can be used for candy making, as well as creams, sauces, and even meat.

-The Gourmia GTH9185 has a digital display providing reading between -58°F to 572°F. It is battery powered so there is no need for wires which get in the way.
+The Lightbeam Digital Spatula Thermometer has a digital display providing readings between -58°F and 572°F. It is battery-powered, so there is no need for wires that get in the way.

 Pros